+PAsCAL will give guidance on connected and autonomous vehicles in EuropeA consortium of 13 international partners will test European users’ knowledge and acceptance of autonomous vehicles, to create a ‘Guide2Autonomy’ containing 100 technical, political, legal and economic recommendations.
 How much aware are we of the connected and autonomous cars?
 What are our expectations about them?
 Are we worried?
 Are we ready to drive them or, better, to be transported by them?
 Connected and Autonomous Vehicles (CAVs) will be the future mobility, in a very near future.
 The challenge is on for governments, public authorities, manufacturers and consumers.

 Expectations and Fears of the “Driverless” RevolutionNews postPAsCAL project: The Results of the Survey of the University of Mannheim

 Road safety and sustainability key benefits of autonomous driving in the perception of the future European users, but strong privacy concerns emerge